Vishvarajsinh2601/DNA-Project/README.md

 ### Python Dependences

-Our code has been written and tested on python versions 3.6 to 3.8.
-It has the following dependences:
+Python versions 3.6 to 3.8 were used for the development and testing of our programmes.
+It is dependent on the following things:

 ```
 nose